spryker/docker-sdk/docs/02-development-usage/07-configuring-a-mount-mode.md

     ```
 6. Set your Docker for Windows host as an environment variable:

-    1. In Docker for Windows settings, check **Expose daemon on tcp://localhost:2375 without TLS**.
+    1. In Docker for Windows settings, select **Expose daemon on tcp://localhost:2375 without TLS**.

     2. To update the profile with the environment variable, in your WSL shell, run the command:
     ```bash